• Skip to primary navigation

 •

-Home > Learning > Help for You > Anxiety: Medication vs. Meditation
+Home > Learning > Help for You > Is Medication Necessary for Anxiety Treatment?

-The most common class of prescription medications used to treat anxiety disorders such as panic attacks and social phobias is benzodiazepines, which includes fast-acting drugs such as Xanax, Ativan, Valium, and Serax.
-These medications work by binding to neurotransmitters, which in turn depresses the central nervous system in order to slow down brain activity, heart and respiration rate, and reduce body temperature.
+This common class of fast-acting prescription medications may be used to treat anxiety disorders such as panic attacks and social phobias.
+These medications bind to neurotransmitters, which helps calm the central nervous system.
+It slows brain activity, heart rate and breathing while lowering body temperature.
+Brand names include Xanax, Ativan, Valium and Serax.

-When used on a short-term, as-needed basis (also known as ‘PRN’) benzodiazepines can be highly effective in helping patients manage anxiety related to an exceptionally stressful or traumatic situation.
-Unfortunately, the body tends to quickly adapt to benzos, and when these drugs are used for an extended period of time they become less and less effective.
+When used on a short-term, as-needed basis, benzodiazepines can be highly effective in helping patients manage anxiety related to an exceptionally stressful or traumatic situation.
+Unfortunately, the body tends to quickly adapt to benzos.
+They’re only prescribed for short-term use due to the risk of dependency and side effects.

 The Risks of Anxiety Medications